Abraham Robarts (MP for Worcester)

-Abraham Robarts (1745–1816) was an English banker and politician.
+Abraham Robarts (27 September 1745 – 26 November 1816) was an English banker and politician.
 He was a factor in the West Indies trade, and a director of the East India Company.

-Life
+Early life

+Robarts was born on 27 September 1745, a son of Capt.
+Abraham Robarts of Stepney, Middlesex, by the former Elizabeth Wildey (daughter and heiress of Samuel Wildey of Stepney).

+Career

 Early in his career he was a partner with James Tierney in the firm of Tierney, Lilly and Robarts, Spanish merchants.

-He became a Director of the Royal Exchange Insurance Company from 1781 to 1786 and then served as a director of the East India Company 6 times between 1786 and 1815, normally for three years each time.
+He became a Director of the Royal Exchange Insurance Company from 1781 to 1786 and then served as a director of the East India Company six times between 1786 and 1815, normally for three years each time.

-In 1792 he became a city banker in partnership with Sir William Curtis in the firm of Robarts, Curtis, Were, Hornyold and Berwick, of Cornhill.
+In 1792, he became a city banker in partnership with Sir William Curtis in the firm of Robarts, Curtis, Were, Hornyold and Berwick, of Cornhill.